Lollators/Steganography/README.md

 This practice can work especially well if the starting message is also encrypted.

-Note: The bitmap handling files were provided by the instructor.
+Note: The bytes and bitmap handling files were provided by the instructor.

 ## Built With